-34.5 In the event that the Contractor fails to comply with any of this Condition 34, the Authority reserves the right to:
+34.5 In the event that the Contractor fails to comply with any of this Clause 34, the Authority reserves the right to:

-34.5.1 deem this to be a material breach and terminate this Contract in accordance with Condition 19.3 herein; and/or;
+34.5.1 deem this to be a material breach and terminate this Contract in accordance with Clause 19.3 herein; and/or;

 34.5.2 suspend or reduce its payment of amounts due under the payment schedule in Section 4 of this Contract; and/or require repayment of all or part of the funding provided under this Contract; and/or

-34.5.3 take a breach of this Condition 34 by the Contractor into account when considering future applications for funding from the Contractor.
+34.5.3 take a breach of this Clause 34 by the Contractor into account when considering future applications for funding from the Contractor.

 35.1 The Contractor will, at the request of the Authority, do (or procure others to do) everything necessary to give the Authority the full benefit of this Contract.